Welcome to the

 Reminder regarding shoes, Eastampton's current dress code states 'For safety reasons, sandals, flip-flops, or any other open-toed footwear must not be worn.'
 At recess and in school, wearing sneakers (or other appropriate footwear) will greatly reduce the risk of slips, falls, or injuries.
 For gym class, sneakers are a must.

-Students at school may experience bathroom accidents, spills, slips in mud, step in puddles etc. Therefore, we ask that ALL Kindergarten students have a spare change of weather appropriate clothes to keep in the classroom.
+Students at school may experience bathroom accidents, spills, slips in mud, step in puddles etc. Therefore, we ask that ALL Preschool and Kindergarten students have a spare change of weather appropriate clothes to keep in the classroom.
 As needed, students in other grades may decide to keep something in their backpacks, cubbies, or lockers.
 Students with a medical need for frequent changes, may keep something in the nurse's office.
 We do keep a limited supply of clothing for emergency loan, but unfortunately those are often not returned.
 If your child has their own extra clothing available, that will avoid us having to call you to bring them clothes.
 If your child has borrowed clothes, please wash and return them to the nurse's office.
 We do not reuse underwear (ours are band new), so that does not need to be returned.

 Please be aware that our limited spare clothes are meant for bathroom accidents, blood, vomit, etc. Please understand that not all situations merit a change in clothing.
 If students have their own clothes available, it is not a difficult decision.
 Student who are damp from water, or who have a little dirt or food stain, may simply be assisted in cleaning up a bit.
 It is also not our intent to provide backup for gym clothes or dress code violations.
 That is the students responsibility.